 Laminate doesn’t play well with all primers and paints, only those specially formulated to adhere to its picky surface.
 If you opt for a primer, choose a bonding primer tenacious enough to stick to laminate, and then top it with an oil- or latex-based paint after the primer has cured.
 If you select a paint that can be applied directly over laminate, you can skip the primer—just know that this qualification may limit your color choices (or, at the very least, rule out using paint leftover from another household project).

 Paint in hand, you’re almost ready to get to work.
 But first, double-check that your stock is well suited for the job.
 Testing its bonding capabilities before diving into an entire paint job could save you from a case of peeling paint down the road—and the need to redo hours of work.
 Apply your paint to a small, inconspicuous area of the cabinet (like the back of one you hardly ever open), let it cure, then inspect the bonding.
 If you spot some bubbles in the coat, that means it is not adhering well; consult a paint dealer at your hardware store to pinpoint a more suitable paint for the job.

 If your first-choice paint applicator for the traditionally flat surface of laminate cabinets is a brush, take a moment to reconsider.
 These popular paint tools tend to leave an unsightly trail of brush strokes in their wake.
 Opt instead for a roller, sprayer, or a paint pad for a streak-free finish.

-Due to the powerful fumes released from the primer and paint (and your close proximity to them when painting laminate cabinets), station a respirator in the room for increased ventilation, and keep children and pets out of the room.
-Lastly, pull on a pair of chemical-resistant work gloves before you go off to paint the town—or, perhaps in this case, cabinets—red!
+Due to the powerful fumes released from the primer and paint (and your close proximity to them when painting laminate cabinets), increase ventilation in the room and keep out children and pets.
+Lastly, pull on a pair of chemical-resistant work gloves before you go off to paint the town—or perhaps in this case, your cabinets—red!